Click here for the brochure with the complete grid of Thursday-Saturday Workshops

 Are you afraid to engage?
 In today’s world, traditional principles provoke reactions that can be unfair and personal.
 But the incredible shrinking Christian writer does the world no good.
 Let’s learn to write truth!

-3A – How to Incorporate God’s Word into Your Writing
+3A – How to Handle the Word of Truth

 Michael J. Klassen